Read Elizabeth Anscombe with voice, context, and method in the same frame.

 The deeper dialogue lets a serious interlocutor press the machinery of the view.
 The point is to show how Elizabeth Anscombe reasons when the first answer is not enough.

 Your view seems to depend on Intention and Practical knowledge.
-How do those ideas hold together?
+Does one discipline the other, or do they rise together?

 They hold together through the method.
 Grammatical and practical diagnosis: she asks what our concepts are doing before letting theory sprint ahead.
 The concepts are not separate ornaments; they are parts of one discipline of seeing.